Old Dogs, New Habits: Ways to Make Senior Dogs More Comfortable

 This time can be a special one for both of you, and it’s up to you to make the most of it.
 Your dog has no real sense of shame or embarrassment, so he won’t object to ideas that make his life a little easier.
 Here are a few tips to get you thinking:

 As your dog ages, increase the frequency and diminish the intensity of his exercise.
 Instead of taking your dog to the park once a week to chase tennis balls until he’s exhausted, take him for a long walk daily.
 If your dog is having problems with physical activity, talk to your veterinarian.
-Non-steroidal anti-inflammatory medications may help.
-Supplements such as glucosamine and omega-3 oils or complementary treatments such as acupuncture are another avenue.
+Medication may help keep him comfortable.
+And for some dogs, supplements such as glucosamine and omega-3 oils or complementary treatments such as acupuncture are another avenue.
 Your veterinarian can prescribe medications that may address the confusion and anxiety some old dogs experience.

 Give his bedding an upgrade.
 Think soft.
 Think cushioned.
 Think low.
 Your dog will thank you for these types of small creature comforts.

 Check out the sweater selection at your local pet supply store.
 Older dogs, like older people, sometimes have a more difficult time maintaining their body temperature.
 This problem is even more pronounced in slender, short-coated breeds like the Greyhound or Whippet or in tiny dogs.

 If your dogs are allowed on the couch, consider buying or building steps.
 You don’t want to ruin TV time, right?
 A permanent ramp going down the back-porch step or a collapsible one to help your dog into the car will also be appreciated as he loses some of his jump.